alimate/spring-rabbit-auto-declare/README.md

 Timeout: 60.0 seconds ...
 Listing queues for vhost / ...
 ```
 As you can see, there is no declared queues there.
-Now if we send publish something to the `first.queue`, then the
+Now if we publish something to the `first.queue`, then the
 queue would be declared:
 ```bash
 $ curl localhost:8080/declare